-Physical distancing: 2+2 and 10+2 rules
+Physical distancing: 2+2 rule

 *The limitations on the number of people in groups do not apply to families.